 - 2 to 3 slices of fresh pineapple, diced

-- crisp fried onion slices
+- crisp fried shallots

 - Soak the rice sticks in a large bowl of lukewarm water.
 It’ll take about 15 minutes for the noodles to swell.